maheksolanki/Movie-Ticket-Booking-App/client/frontEnd.md

 xl:px-44	               ≥1280px
 pt -> padding top
 pb -> padding bottom

+active: → This is a state variant.
+It applies the style when the element is actively being clicked scale-95 → This means the element is scaled down to 95% of its original size using CSS transform: scale(0.95).

+aspect-square	Ensures the element is always a perfect square.

 | Value          | Position Relative to Right Edge | Moves Element |